surferfelix/BiographyNet_NER/readme.md

 `python fine_tuned_BERTje.py {TRAIN_PATH}, {EVAL_PATH}, -e {EPOCHS}, -b {BATCH_SIZE}`

-where epochs and batch size are optional arguments, with default epochs being 8, and default batch size being 4
+where epochs and batch size are optional arguments, with default epochs being 8, and default batch size being 4.

+If you would like to finetune another model you can add the -p argument to specify a path to a local pytorch model directory or to a huggingface repository.

+`python fine_tuned_BERTje.py {TRAIN_PATH}, {EVAL_PATH}, -e {EPOCHS}, -b {BATCH_SIZE}, -p {MODEL_DIRECTORY}`

 # Load the model from Transformers